 It’s an acid.
 It burns, which you can feel directly, and it causes damage, which you experience as muscle fatigue or soreness.
 If you keep going long enough and produce enough lactic acid, then you “hit the wall.”
 Your body runs out of steam, and you can’t go any further.

-If lactic acid does that, then it is a bad thing, even if the effects are only temporary.
-But that is a really big if—is it true what they say about lactic acid?
+If lactic acid does that, then it’s a bad thing, even if the effects are only temporary.
+But that’s a really big “if”—is it true what they say about lactic acid?

 It turns out that reports of lactic acid’s effects are like a game of Telephone.
 It has been repeated from person to person, often getting tweaked in the telling.
 But the original message came from an experiment where the scientist was wrong about what he actually saw.

 The German biochemist Otto Meyerhof was awarded the Nobel Prize in Physiology and Medicine in 1922 for his work on cell physiology.
 He examined what was going on at a deeper level in cells and their use of energy.

 Although he pushed the boundaries in what had been impossible up until then and pioneered new and complex techniques to observe cellular actions, he got several things wrong about what those observations mean.

 He published the idea that fatigue in muscles was caused by lactic acid, which in turn was caused by a lack of oxygen.
 People took that message and shared it with each other, changing and subtracting pieces of information and combining it with old ideas about toxic substances in the body.
 Thus, an industry was born.